rackerlabs/support-how-to/content/cloud-servers/linux-server-security-best-practices.md

 #### Save the iptables rule

-If you were able to connect with the new configuration, save your `iptables` rules before continuing to ensure SSH port stays open.
+If you were able to connect with the new configuration, save your `iptables` rules before continuing to ensure that the SSH port stays open.

 On the Ubuntu operating system and Debian, run the following command:

     sudo -c "iptables-save > /etc/iptables.rules"

-On CentOS, Red Hat, and Fedora&reg;, run the following command:
+On CentOS&reg;, Red Hat&reg;, and Fedora&reg;, run the following command:

     sudo service iptables save